Hyde Park, London: Debates

 Hyde Park's Speakers' Corner has acquired an international reputation for demonstrations and other protests due to its tolerance of free speech.
 In 1855, a protest at the park was organised to demonstrate against Robert Grosvenor's attempt to ban Sunday trading, including a restriction on pub opening times.
-Karl Marx observed approximately 200,000 protesters attended the demonstration, which involved jeering and taunting at upper-class horse carriages.
+Karl Marx observed that approximately 200,000 protesters attended the demonstration, which involved jeering and taunting at upper-class horse carriages.
 A further protest occurred a week later, but this time the police attacked the crowd.

 In 1867 the policing of the park was entrusted to the Metropolitan Police, the only royal park so managed, due to the potential for trouble at Speakers' Corner.
 A Metropolitan Police station ('AH') is situated in the middle of the park.
 Covering Hyde Park and sixteen other royal parks (mostly in London), the 1872 Parks Regulation Act formalised the position of "park keeper" and also provided that "Every police constable belonging to the police force of the district in which any park, garden, or possession to which this Act applies is situate shall have the powers, privileges, and immunities of a park-keeper within such park, garden, or possession."

 Speakers' Corner became increasingly popular in the late 19th century.
 Visitors brought along placards, stepladders and soap boxes in order to stand out from others, while heckling of speakers was popular.
-Donald Soper, Baron Soper, was a regular visitor throughout the 20th century, until just before his death in 1998.
 The rise of the Internet, particularly blogs, has diminished the importance of Speakers' Corner as a political platform, and it is increasingly seen as simply a tourist attraction.

 As well as Speakers' Corner, several important mass demonstrations have occurred in Hyde Park.
 On 26 July 1886, the Reform League staged a march from their headquarters towards the park, campaigning for increased suffrage and representation.
 Though the police had closed the park, the crowd managed to break down the perimeter railings and get inside, leading to the event being dubbed "The Hyde Park Railings Affair".
 After the protests turned violent, three squadrons of Horse Guards and numerous Foot Guards were sent out from Marble Arch to combat the situation.
 On 21 June 1908, as part of "Women's Sunday", a reported 750,000 people marched from the Embankment to Hyde Park protesting for votes for women.
 The first protest against the planned 2003 invasion of Iraq took place in Hyde Park on 28 September 2002, with 150,000–350,000 in attendance.
 A further series of demonstrations happened around the world, culminating in the 15 February 2003 anti-war protests, part of a global demonstration against the Iraq War.
 Over a million protesters are reported to have attended the Hyde Park event alone.